Skip to content

 Not showing up for Harris

-Trump’s urban “surge” is a mostly a mirage
+Trump’s urban “surge” is mostly a mirage

 Liberal and right-wing media have both made much of Trump’s gains in places like New York City.
 BC Hamilton takes a look at the numbers and argues that the real story of the election was a lack of motivation to vote for the status-quo politics of Kamala Harris.
 The same seems to go for the “blue wall” states that Trump won.